 - Existing customer promotions

-- Plethora of sports and markets
+- Range of sports and markets

 - Competitive pricing structures

-Do You Get Betting Odds Online or on the High Street?
+Are the Best Odds Online or on the High Street?

-- Lack of competition – A high street bookmaker is going to be going head to head with maybe 1 or 2 other high street betting shops on their vicinity.
+- Lack of competition – A high street bookmaker is going to be going head to head with maybe 1 or 2 other high street betting shops in their vicinity.
 They can afford to offer slightly higher odds as the competition is lower and people have less choice about where to bet.

 A Quick Guide to Betting Online

-In this next section we’ll take a look at the key things you need to know when betting with an online bookie.
+In this next section, we’ll take a look at the key things you need to know when betting with an online bookie.

 Depositing and Withdrawing Money